The Blood of the Vampire: Comparisons to Dracula and Carmilla The Blood of the Vampire is overshadowed by two other Gothic vampire novels—Stoker's Dracula and Sheridan Le Fanu's Carmilla (1872). As a result, comparisons between the three are fairly common. Susan Ziegler writes that the supernatural explanation for vampirism in Dracula is dismissed in favour of a medical one, making it an aspect of her race. In Dracula, the primary association of blood is with Christianity, compared to Marryat's novel which makes it symbolic of heredity and eugenics. Marryat's vampire is separated from Le Fanu's Carmilla is that Harriet is completely unaware she is a vampire; Haefele-Thomas points out that only the title would indicate to Victorian readers that they were reading a vampire story.

 Critics have also noted similarities.
 Greta Depledge's introduction to a 2010 version observes that, in Dracula, Carmilla, and The Blood of the Vampire, the deaths of the three main vampires come as the result of medical intervention.
-Of Carmilla's vampire hunters, two are medical practitioners; Dracula's Van Helsing and Seward are both doctors; and Dr Phillips influences Harriet's decision to kill herself.
+Of Carmilla's vampire hunters, two are medical practitioners; Dracula's Abraham Van Helsing and John Seward are both doctors; and Dr Phillips influences Harriet's decision to kill herself.
 Depledge relates that the medical profession is tied to the female vampires of each text because of the Victorian diagnosis of hysteria—a condition of excess emotionality in women.
 To deal with her vampirism, Dr Phillips instructs Harriet to practice self-help and self-reliance; this is similar to the advice given by medical professionals to treat the incurable hysteria.

 Haefele-Thomas argues that, although there is "no clear evidence" Marryat had read Carmilla, it is likely.
 Both novels reflect anxieties over an increasingly multicultural Britain.